 The table above refers to the kilometres of roads in the entire Joe Gqabi District.
-From this it can be seen that Senqu has the longest amount of unsurfaced main roads and access roads.
-In fact, Senqu has the second longest road length after Gariep.
+From this it can be seen that Sengu has the longest amount of unsurfaced main roads and access roads.

 Tarred roads

 The provincial trunk road, the R58 is in a bad condition and will be moved to SANRAL.
 Rock falls are also common on the road after heavy rainfalls.
 This affects tourism as this is the main entrance into the municipality.
 As such it needs to be a provincial priority.
 The R 393 between Lady Grey and Sterkspruit is in good condition but roaming livestock due to stolen or poor fencing remain a hazard for drivers in spite of the newly introduced road rangers.
 The road to Tele Bridge has recently been upgraded (JGDM ITP 2010).